Fee Structure for the Wright Portfolio Management Service

 This structure involves a fixed fee, regardless of the performance of your investment.

-Flat Fee (1%): This is an annual fee calculated on the total assets under management.
-So, if you invest ₹100,000, you'll be charged ₹1,000 as a management fee for that year.
+Flat Fee (1.5%): This is an annual fee calculated on the average of the total assets under management during the period.
+So, if you invest ₹100,000, you'll be charged ₹1,500 as a management fee for that year.

 Performance Fee (0%): This fee is charged based on the returns generated by the PMS.
 Since our flat fee structure has a 0% performance fee, you won't be charged any additional fee based on the returns.